 I guess it’s kind of lucky that I chose a “fashion-y but not restricted to fashion” blog name after all, but deep down I think part of me knew that my heart didn’t belong to fashion.

-I've spent the day deleting most of my old posts on Alajode, keeping only a few personal favourites that I believe still represent who I am.
-There's a shiny new 'about' page coming soon, but I can promise you nothing but the things I truly, madly, deeply love and could talk about all day: travel (obviously), learning and self-development, wellness, experiencing new things and generally enjoying as much of the what the world has to offer as possible in a single lifetime.
+I’ve spent the day deleting most of my old posts on Alajode, keeping only a few personal favourites that I believe still represent who I am.
+There’s a shiny new ‘about’ page coming soon, but I can promise you nothing but the things I truly, madly, deeply love and could talk about all day: travel (obviously), learning and stepping out of your comfort zone, wellness, experiencing new things and generally enjoying as much of what the world has to offer as possible in a single lifetime.

 If you don’t really like the sound of that and decide to unfollow Alajode, I completely understand.
 There will still be a solid number of style-focused posts, but they’ll come in a travel context from now on.
 And if you decide to stick with me, I promise there’s a whole lot in store.
 Excited?
 I am.